Advanced Prototyping with Scrolling Overflow

 - Pan/scroll around to view an interactive map.

-Note: If the Frame itself extends beyond the dimensions of the Device, then users will be able to scroll within the device to view the rest of the Frame.
+Note: If the Frame itself extends beyond the dimensions of the selected Device Frame, then users will be able to scroll within the device to view the rest of the Frame.
 You won't need to apply a Scrolling Overflow Behavior to support this.

 2 | Applying an Overflow Behavior